ged1182/splines/README.md

 # Adaptive Multi-Variate Spline Regression
 This project is the result of a Master Thesis entitled *Adaptive Multi-Variate Splines as a Meta-Model for Vehicle Safety* by George Dekermenjian submitted to mathematics department at [Technical University of Munich](https://www.ma.tum.de/) in September 2020 in partial fulfillment of the Master of Science of Mathematics in Data Science.
-The project was funded by a six-month contract by BMW AG division of Passive Vehicle Safety.

 - TUM Advisor: [PD Peter Massopust, Ph.D.](https://www-m15.ma.tum.de/Allgemeines/PeterMassopust)
-- BMW Advisor: Jonas Jehle
+- Advising Ph.D.
+Candidate: Jonas Jehle [jonas.jehle@unibw.de](mailto:jonas.jehle@unibw.de)

 **NOTE: The code for this project is under consideration for open source release and is expected to clear this revision sometime in September 2020.
 Stay tuned!**